 Under the Fund's Declaration of Trust, Statement of Preferences, and the 1940 Act, holders of the Fund's outstanding Preferred Shares, voting as a separate class, are entitled to elect two Trustees, and holders of the Fund's outstanding Common Shares and Preferred Shares, voting together as a single class, are entitled to elect the remaining Trustees.
 The holders of the Fund's outstanding Preferred Shares would be entitled to elect the minimum number of additional Trustees that would represent a majority of the Trustees in the event that dividends on the Fund's Preferred Shares become in arrears for two full years and until all arrearages are eliminated.
 No dividend arrearages exist as of the date of this Proxy Statement.
 Messrs.
-Melarkey and Platt are currently the Trustees elected solely by the holders of the Fund's Preferred Shares, and their terms as Trustees are scheduled to expire at the Fund's 2026 and 2027 Annual Meeting of Shareholders, respectively.
-Therefore, they are not standing for election at this Meeting.
+Fahrenkopf and Birch are currently the Trustees elected solely by the holders of the Fund's Preferred Shares.
+Mr. Fahrenkopf's term as Trustee is scheduled to expire at the Fund's 2027 Annual Meeting of Shareholders.
+Therefore, he is not standing for election at this Meeting.
+A quorum of the Preferred Shareholders must be present or represented by proxy at the Meeting in order for the proposal to elect Mr. Birch to be considered.